GitMirroring/gnuboot/site/faq.md

 GNU Boot locks the CMOS table, to ensure consistent functionality for all users.
 You can use:

-    nvramtool -C yourrom.rom -w somesetting=somevalue
+    nvramtool -C yourimage.bin -w somesetting=somevalue

 To get a full list of available options, do this:

-    nvramtool -C yourrom.rom -a
+    nvramtool -C yourimage.bin -a

-This will change the default inside that ROM image, and then you can re-flash it.
+This will change the default inside that image, and then you can re-flash it.

-How do I pad a ROM before flashing?
+How do I pad a image before flashing?
 --------------------------------------

-It is advisable to simply use a larger ROM image.
-This section was written mostly for ASUS KCMA-D8 and KGPE-D16 mainboards, where previously we only provided 2MiB ROM images in GNU Boot, but we now provide 16MiB ROM images.
+It is advisable to simply use a larger image.
+This section was written mostly for ASUS KCMA-D8 and KGPE-D16 mainboards, where previously we only provided 2MiB images in GNU Boot, but we now provide 16MiB images.
 Other sizes are not provided because in practice, someone upgrading one of these chips will just use a 16MiB one.
 Larger sizes are available, but 16MiB is the maximum that you can use on all currently supported systems that use SPI flash.

-Required for ROMs where the ROM image is smaller than the flash chip (e.g. writing a 2MiB ROM to a 16MiB flash chip).
+Required for images where the image is smaller than the flash chip (e.g. writing a 2MiB image to a 16MiB flash chip).

-Create an empty (00 bytes) file with a size the difference between the ROM and flash chip.
+Create an empty (00 bytes) file with a size the difference between the image and flash chip.
 The case above, for example:

     truncate -s +14MiB pad.bin

-For x86 descriptorless images you need to pad from the *beginning* of the ROM:
+For x86 descriptorless images you need to pad from the *beginning* of the image:

-    cat pad.bin yourrom.rom > yourrom.rom.new
+    cat pad.bin yourimage.bin > yourimage.bin.new

 For ARM and x86 with intel flash descriptor, you need to pad after the image:

-    cat yourrom.rom pad.bin > yourrom.rom.new
+    cat yourimage.bin pad.bin > yourimage.bin.new

 Flash the resulting file.
 Note that cbfstool will not be able to operate on images padded this way so make sure to make all changes to